alexdphan/zku/README.md

 Application for zku

-Heads up: The png images are a bit blurry!
+## Just a heads up: The png images are a bit blurry!
 Please contact me @alexdphan (tg or twitter) if there are any concerns.
 Thanks ahead :)